 As the sun starts to set, many of us can relax after a long day and plan for a restful evening to unwind – unless of course you are providing care for a person with dementia.
-Sundowning, or sundown syndrome, is a frequent occurrence in Alzheimer’s disease and other types of dementia, and can result in restless, sleepless nights of anxiety, disorientation, confusion, and agitation – for a few hours as the sun sets, or even for the whole night.
+Sundowning behaviors, or sundown syndrome, is a frequent occurrence in Alzheimer’s disease and other types of dementia, and can result in restless, sleepless nights of anxiety, disorientation, confusion, and agitation – for a few hours as the sun sets, or even for the whole night.
 Contact us online or call us at 618-667-8400 to learn more about how we can help with in home care services.

 The actual cause behind sundowning behaviors isn’t fully understood, but contributing factors can include: